 In addition, she produced and costumed Madama Butterfly in 2005, for the National Opera Company (Compañía Lírica Nacional) of Costa Rica, which presented nine performances at the National Theater in San José to sold-out audiences and rave reviews.
 In recognition of her work on that production, she was named Artist of the Year by Costa Rica’s La República newspaper.

-Following a performing career that spanned four decades, Christine McMasters has returned to her love of teaching.
-She recently moved to southeastern Connecticut, where she teaches singing in her home voice studio.
+Following a performing career that spanned four decades, Christine McMasters returned to her love of teaching.
+She currently has a home voice studio in southeastern Connecticut.

 Not only did Christine McMasters render the role of Violetta with gorgeous sonority, but her acting was consistently poignant.
 Hers was less the "fallen woman" and more the "lady of the camellias."
 It was a memorable performance.